inspiredlabs/cwb.us.org/README.md

 This design pattern strives to satisfy mixed ability users.
 It emphasises findability through clear and concise language, a logical layout and accessiblity.

-> **Who is who?** Athletes are the people could really make a huge difference, The `Movers & Shakers`!
+> **Who is who?** Athletes are people could really make a huge difference, The `Movers & Shakers`!
 The `visitors from organic search & social media` represent the `sustainment` end of the spectrum.

 This idea is an _alegory_ that represents people's familiarity with charities (not actual athletic ability 😉), and is a baseline to improve any `sustainment` strategy.